 One long-standing debate is the “fiduciary duty” that advisers owe to clients.
 The question of acting in the best interest of customers is at the heart of this discussion.
 There is talk that all financial advisers should be fiduciaries, but that is not the case today.
 Certainly if they were, that would improve the returns for the average patron.

-If someone chooses to have a financial adviser, it is wise that she does some due diligence on her investments and asks the right questions, such as why the money is being allocated as it is.
+If someone chooses to have a financial adviser, it is wise that they do some due diligence on their investments and ask the right questions, such as why the money is being allocated as it is.

-So, which portfolio would be further ahead in five years, the financial planner’s or one chosen with darts thrown by a monkey?
+So, which portfolio would be farther ahead in five years: the financial planner’s or one chosen with darts thrown by a monkey?
 Time will tell.
-First though, we'll have to find a monkey with darts.
-Then, game on.
+First, though, we'll have to find a monkey with darts.
+Then, it’s game on!